openmrs/openmrs-react-components/README.md

 Steps to the react component within your React project

-### Add openmrs-react-components as a dependency
+### Add @openmrs/react-components as a dependency

-npm install openmrs-react-components
+npm install @openmrs/react-components

 ### Add babel-polyfill as a dependency and import it